NaikAayush/employee-emergency/README.md

  - `server`: API and WebSocket server
  - `trilateration`: Utilities for trilateration.
 Now integrated into `ionicapp`
  - `experiments`: for experimenting with packages, modules, features, etc.
+ - `analysis`: some basic analysis of iBeacon sensor data